KenKundert/quantiphy/README.rst

    trise = 10 ns

    >>> print('{:S}'.format(wavelength))
-   λ = 211.06 mm -- wavelength of hydrogen line
+   λh = 211.06 mm -- wavelength of hydrogen line

 Finally, you can add units after the format code, which will cause the number to be scaled to those units if the transformation represents a known unit